beastboy241/codeChallenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+## Explaination
+Task 1 was completed successfully as it outputs to the browser the total number of report with employee's ID Task 2 was completed successfully.
+However, in order to test this, a Junit test was created which tests the creation of a compensation for a specific employee